SMALL PHONE

 • Do not use harsh abrasives or hard objects to clean or polish chrome.
 While chrome is tougher than paint, it can be scratched, and excessive polishing can wear through the plating.

 • Keep chrome exhaust pipes, mufflers, and heat shields clean.
-Residue from oil, grease, and fingerprints can discolor chrome when the pipe reaches operating temperature.
+When the pipe reaches operating temperature, residue from oil, grease, and fingerprints can discolor the chrome.

 • Remove boot marks and road tar from chrome exhausts using Harley-Davidson® Boot Mark Remover.